-The recommended final deadline for application is March 1.
+The recommended final deadline for applying is March 1 for the Fall semester.

 It is the policy of Truman State University that no applicant will be denied admission on the basis of race, color, sex, religion, national origin, age, or handicap.